Jump to Section

 Need help with a legal contract?

-In a software development contract, the developer (the first party) commits to creating the second party's software program (the client).
+In a software development contract, the developer (the first party) commits to developing the second party's software program (the client).
 While the complexity of your project and the team you use will affect the design and development processes, a few fundamental questions should be considered while negotiating the software development contract.

 What Do We Mean By A Software Development Contract?